Terms and Conditions with Customer Information

 1) Scope

-1.1 These Terms and Conditions of Normrahmen AG (hereinafter “Seller”) apply to all contracts concluded by a consumer or business (hereinafter “Customer”) with the Seller in respect of the goods and/or services presented by the Seller in its online shop.
-The inclusion of the Customer’s own terms and conditions is hereby rejected, unless otherwise agreed.
+1.1 These Terms and Conditions of Normrahmen AG (hereinafter the “Seller”) apply to all contracts concluded between a consumer or business (hereinafter the “Customer”) and the Seller in respect of the goods and/or services displayed by the Seller in its online shop.
+The inclusion of the Customer’s own terms and conditions is hereby excluded, unless otherwise agreed.

-1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who enters into a legal transaction for a purpose that cannot be attributed to their commercial or self-employed professional activity.
-An entrepreneur within the meaning of these General Terms and Conditions is any natural or legal person or a partnership with legal capacity who, when entering into a legal transaction, is acting in the course of their independent professional or commercial activity.
+1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who enters into a legal transaction for a purpose that cannot be attributed to either their commercial or their self-employed professional activity.
+A trader within the meaning of these General Terms and Conditions is any natural or legal person, or a partnership with legal capacity, who, when entering into a legal transaction, is acting in the course of their independent professional or commercial activity.

 2.1 The product descriptions contained in the Seller’s online shop do not constitute binding offers on the part of the Seller, but serve to enable the Customer to make a binding offer.

-2.2 The Customer may submit the offer via the online order form integrated into the Seller’s online shop.
-After entering their personal details, the Customer submits a legally binding contractual offer in respect of the goods and/or services contained in the shopping basket by clicking the button that completes the ordering process.
+2.2 The customer may submit their offer via the online order form integrated into the seller’s online shop.
+In doing so, after entering their personal details, the customer submits a legally binding offer to enter into a contract in respect of the goods and/or services contained in the shopping basket by clicking the button that completes the ordering process.

 2.3 The seller may accept the customer’s offer within five days,

-• by sending the customer a written order confirmation or an order confirmation in text form (fax or email), whereby the date of receipt of the order confirmation by the customer shall be decisive in this respect, or
+- by sending the customer a written order confirmation or an order confirmation in text form (fax or email), in which case the date on which the order confirmation is received by the customer shall be decisive, or

-• by delivering the ordered goods to the customer, whereby the date of receipt of the goods by the customer shall be decisive, or
+- by delivering the ordered goods to the customer, in which case the date on which the goods are received by the customer shall be decisive, or

-• by prompting the customer to make a payment after they have placed their order.
+- by prompting the customer to make payment once they have placed their order.

-If several of the aforementioned alternatives apply, the contract is concluded at the time when one of the aforementioned alternatives occurs first.
+If several of the aforementioned alternatives apply, the contract is concluded at the time when one of the aforementioned alternatives first occurs.
 If the seller does not accept the customer’s offer within the aforementioned period, this shall be deemed a rejection of the offer, with the consequence that the customer is no longer bound by their declaration of intent.

 2.4 The period for accepting the offer begins on the day after the customer sends the offer and ends at the end of the fifth day following the sending of the offer.

-2.5 When an offer is submitted via the Seller’s online order form, the contract text is stored by the Seller and sent to the Customer in text form (e.g. by email, fax or letter) together with these General Terms and Conditions after the Customer has submitted their order.
-In addition, the contract text is archived on the Seller’s website and can be accessed free of charge by the Customer via their password-protected customer account by entering the relevant login details, provided that the Customer has created a customer account in the Seller’s online shop prior to submitting their order.
+2.5 When a customer submits an offer via the Seller’s online order form, the text of the contract is stored by the Seller and sent to the customer in writing (e.g. by email, fax or letter) together with these General Terms and Conditions after the customer has submitted their order.
+In addition, the contract text is archived on the Seller’s website and can be accessed free of charge by the Customer via their password-protected customer account by entering the relevant login details, provided that the Customer has created a customer account in the Seller’s online shop before submitting their order.

 2.6 Before submitting a binding order via the Seller’s online order form, the Customer may correct their entries at any time using the standard keyboard and mouse functions.
-Furthermore, all entries are displayed once more in a confirmation window before the order is submitted and may also be corrected there using the standard keyboard and mouse functions.
+Furthermore, all entries are displayed once more in a confirmation window before the order is submitted in a binding manner and can also be corrected there using the usual keyboard and mouse functions.

 2.7 The German language is available for the conclusion of the contract.

-2.8 Order processing and communication take place via email and automated order processing.
-The customer must ensure that the email address provided for order processing is correct, so that emails sent by the seller can be received at this address.
-In particular, when using spam filters, the customer must ensure that all emails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.
+2.8 Order processing and communication take place via email and an automated order processing system.
+The customer must ensure that the email address provided for order processing is correct, so that emails sent by the seller can be received at that address.
+In particular, if the customer uses spam filters, they must ensure that all emails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.

 3) Right of withdrawal

 Consumers are generally entitled to a right of withdrawal.
-Further information on the right of withdrawal can be found in the seller’s cancellation policy.
+Further information on the right of withdrawal can be found in the seller’s withdrawal policy.

 4) Prices and payment terms

-4.1 The prices quoted by the Seller include statutory VAT and other price components.
-Any additional delivery and shipping costs incurred will be specified separately in the relevant product description.
+4.1 The prices quoted by the seller include statutory VAT and other price components.
+Any additional delivery and shipping costs, where applicable, are specified separately in the relevant product description.

-4.2 The Customer has various payment methods available, which are specified in the Seller’s online shop.
+4.2 The customer has a choice of various payment methods, which are specified in the seller’s online shop.

 4.3 If prepayment has been agreed, payment is due immediately upon conclusion of the contract.